HomeCredit CardsChase Credit CardsComparing the three IHG Rewards credit cards (2024)

 To get a true view of how good or bad these earning rates are, you should always work out how much value the earning rates are offering you and go from there.

-I value IHG One Rewards Points at 0.4 cents each (based on the value that I know that I can get out of them with ease) and that means that where one of these IHG cards offers me 5 points/dollar for spending in a given category, I know that for me, that’s an effective return of 2.0% on my spending.
+We value IHG One Rewards Points at 0.4 cents each (based on the value that we know that we can get out of them with ease) and that means that where one of these IHG cards offers us 5 points/dollar for spending in a given category, we know that for us, that’s an effective return of 2.0% on our spending.

-This helps put things in context as while a headline earning rate of 5 points/dollar can look impressive, the fact that it only equates to a 2.0% return shows that it’s actually not very good at all and that I would probably do better by using another credit card when spending in that particular category.
+This helps put things in context as while a headline earning rate of 5 points/dollar can look impressive, the fact that it only equates to a 2.0% return shows that it’s actually not that good at all and that we would probably do better by using another credit card when spending in that particular category.

 Comparing key benefits (terms apply & enrollment may be required)